 Razer Kraken XFull Review

 The headset has a lightweight design, with a headband made of a durable thermoplastic.
 The headphones’ memory foam pads feature slight gaps to alleviate pressure if you wear glasses.
 Its attached microphone is flexible and offers clear audio.
 All in, this is a comfortable headset, and the volume and mic controls on the left headphone add even more convenience.
-The 7.1 surround sound only works with Windows 10, but you won’t find a better gaming headset for $49.99
+The 7.1 surround sound only works with Windows 10, but you won’t find a better gaming headset for $49.99.
+If you want to save a little cash, the Razer Kaken X Lite is available for $10 less, offering a slightly lighter build with no onboard controls.

 Amazon recently stepped into the gaming peripheral market, with a range of products under its AmazonBasics brand.
 Most of its entries are pretty terrible, but if you’re looking for something, in a word, basic, the somewhat oxymoronically named AmazonBasics Pro Gaming Headset could be a great option.

-The AmazonBasics Pro Gaming Headset will cover you if you’ve got an absolute rock bottom budget—it launched around $40, but often fluctuates and drops considerably lower.
+The AmazonBasics Pro Gaming Headset will cover you if you’ve got an absolute rock bottom budget—it launched around $40, but often fluctuates in price.
+How much you pay will also depend on which color you choose.
+For example, as of November 6, the red option retails for up to $38, while the purple color is available for $25.

 The best budget console headset is the Turtle Beach Recon 70

 Sure, this isn’t the HiFi audio solution for discerning music lovers and competitive gamers, but if you’re in the market for something in this price range, you know what to expect.
 For such a low price, this is a damn good headset.

 When you want cheap, but not that cheap, consider the SteelSeries Arctis 1 Wireless

 Sure, the Arctis 1 Wireless doesn’t offer the breadth of features found in the premium space, but in the no-frills budget arena it hardly seems like a no-frills experience.
 It offers rock solid audio output, stellar battery life, and it works on almost every platform wirelessly—even an undocked Switch.

 Why you should trust Sam